-Our Board of Directors currently consists of ten members.
-Our Board of Directors has determined that all of our directors, as well as each individual nominated by our Board of Directors for election to our Board of Directors at the 2021 Annual Meeting, other than Messrs.
-Lanfear and Mendelson, qualify as "independent" directors in accordance with the Nasdaq listing requirements.
+Our Board of Directors currently consists of six members.
+Our Board of Directors has determined that all of our directors, as well as each individual nominated by our Board of Directors for election to our Board of Directors at the 2022 Annual Meeting, other than Mr. Lanfear, qualify as "independent" directors in accordance with the Nasdaq listing requirements.
 Mr. Lanfear is not considered independent because he is an employee of our company.
-Mr. Mendelson is not considered independent because he served as a partner at Latham & Watkins LLP in 2020, which provided legal services to us.